rediacc/www/src/content/docs/en/cli/api-reference/create.md

 #### Business Rules

-- Team name must be unique within the company
+- Team name must be unique within the organization
 - Team vault data cannot be null or empty
 - User must pass authentication and authorization checks
-- Company must not have exceeded team resource limits
+- Organization must not have exceeded team resource limits
 - Creator is automatically added as a team member
 - Team names are case-sensitive
 - Vault data must be valid JSON format